luigiselmi/kafka-clients/README.md

 [docker-zookeeper](https://github.com/luigiselmi/docker-zookeeper) repository.
 Follow the instruction to install the docker-compose file and start the containers.

 #### Kafka cluster
 The 2nd step is to start the Kafka brokers and connect them to one of the Zookeeper servers.
+To begin with this step we use only one broker.
+A docker-compose to be used after the one for Zookeeper is available in this repository that will complete the application as in the case of the previous Docker swarm example with the difference that in this example Zookeeper is a cluster of containerized servers.

+    $ docker stack deploy --compose-file docker-compose-fcd-thessaloniki-cluster.yml frameworks-stack

+We can test the application using the same command to run the producer and the elasticsearch consumer

+    $ docker stack deploy --compose-file docker-compose.yml fcd-stack

 ### Troubleshooting
 In case you know some documents have been indexed but you can't visualize the data on Kibana you may need to clear the cache of the index.
 From the main menu